syntasso/instruqt-kubecon/06-use-crd-data-in-your-controller/assignment.md

   --patch='{"spec":{"imageTag": "latest"}}'
 ```

-And now you view the controller logs in the `Run Shell` tab to see the newest log line reference your name:
+And now view the controller logs in the `Run Shell` tab to see the newest log line reference your `imageTag` field value:

 ```
 INFO    Hello website reconciler with tag "latest"! ...